chadulous/PixelVision8wiki/API_TotalSprites.md

 # TotalSprites

 The `TotalSprites()` API returns the total number of sprites in the `SpriteChip`.
-By default, it returns all of the available sprites from the `SpriteChip`.
-By supplying `true `for the `ignoreEmpty `argument, it returns only sprites that contain pixel data.
+By supplying `true `for the `ignoreEmpty `parameter, it will only return sprites that contain pixel data.
 If all of the values of a sprite’s pixel data are set to `-1`, it will be considered empty by the `SpriteChip`.

 ## Usage